durrantmm/mustache/docs/manual.md

     --threads, -t

 Which specifies the number of threads used to perform the local assemblies.
-This will increase speed at the cost of using additonal CPUs.
+This will increase speed at the cost of using additional CPUs.
 This is 1 by default.

 #### `extendpairs`: Description of implementation
 In brief, `extendpairs` iterates through all of the candidate insertions, and performs local assemblies of all of the